-38. Given the interlinkages between Issue 2a and 2b, three options have been considered for treating CAWLM, which deal with the two questions (produced nonfinancial, non-produced nonfinancial, and financial).
+43. Given the interlinkages between Issue 2a and 2b, four options have been considered for treating CAWLM, which deal with the two questions (produced nonfinancial, non-produced nonfinancial, financial, and hybrid asset).
 The drafting team recognizes that these assets may not fit exactly under existing categories in the statistical standards and that any decision on their treatment should be based on internationally accepted statistical principles without any ambiguity with regard to practical considerations.
 In addition, the potential impact of the proposed treatment on different macroeconomic aggregates should also guide the recommended treatment.